What Is the Google Drive Scam? How Can You Avoid It?

 1. Push Notifications Can Be Sent by Hackers

 Scammers often spoof "no-reply" email addresses that seem to originate from official sources.
-It's important to verify these emails' authenticity by checking for inconsistencies in the sender's email address or by directly contacting the purported source through official channels.
+It's important to identify phishing emails' authenticity by checking for inconsistencies in the sender's email address or by directly contacting the purported source through official channels.

 3. Avoid Clicking on Suspicious Links